arathod02/docs/docs/blog/distributed-key-value-store.md

 ---
-slug: db-pessimistic-optimistic-locking
+slug: distributed-key-value-store
-title: Scalable Distributed Key-Value Store
+title: Distributed Key-Value Store
 authors: ashish
 date: 2025-12-28
 ---

 In this post, we will walk through the journey of designing and implementing a horizontally scalable Key-Value store.
 We will start from a basic implementation, iterate through schema designs, optimize for performance, and finally scale it to handle massive loads.